 10 Reasons to Celebrate Leadville Boom Days

-Leadville Boom Days is a three-day festival celebrates mining heritage in Leadville, Colorado.
+Leadville Boom Days is a three-day festival that celebrates mining heritage in Leadville, Colorado.
 Join us from Friday, Aug.
 4 through Sunday, Aug.
 6, 2023.

 In addition to the best-known events—the burro races, a big parade, and the mining competitions—are plenty of other ways to celebrate Leadville’s history.
 Games, dances, live music and entertainment, kid-friendly activities, and other fun celebrations abound at this festive festival in North America’s highest-elevation city.
 Check out these 12 reasons you can’t miss it!